-St Paul's Community Primary School & Nursery recognises that criminal exploitation of children is a geographically widespread form of harm that can affect children both in a physical and virtual environment.
+School recognise that criminal exploitation of children is a geographically widespread form of harm that can affect children both in a physical and virtual environment.

 County Lines Criminal Activity: Drug Networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
-Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs.
-School will consider whether a referral to the National Referral Mechanism (NRM) should be undertaken in order to safeguard that child and/or other children.
+Key to identifying potential involvement in county lines are missing episodes, when the victim